Marine Workstream

 Kaupapa

 This workstream is an output of The Aotearoa Circle’s Marine Domain ‘Phase 1’ and ‘Phase 2’ workstreams.
-Implementing the SAS is an essential step towards safeguarding the cultural, ecological, social and economic fabric of Aotearoa’s seafood sector in the face of rapid, uncertain change.
+Implementing the Seafood Adaptation Strategy (SAS) is an essential step towards safeguarding the cultural, ecological, social and economic fabric of Aotearoa’s seafood sector in the face of rapid, uncertain change.

 The SAS is focused on building resilience and taking action in response to climate-related risks and opportunities across the entire seafood system in Aotearoa New Zealand.
 In doing so it touches on key aspects of our marine natural capital resources, the commercial viability of wild capture and aquaculture fisheries, the cultural values we apply in decision making for the future, and the rules, regulations and systems we rely on in bringing seafood to domestic and global markets.